gbodra/network-monitor/README.md

 If you want a simple tool to check from time to time whether there are new devices connecting to your network this is your tool.

-It sends notifications to your Telegram account from time to time a full report.
+It sends notifications to your Telegram account from time to time with a full report.

 ## Installation